hoodieblanket/learningJourney/Material/Linux Debian/overTheWire.md

 Additionally adding in `-type f # to specify that we are looking for a FILE` will return all the files but also will return entries that we may not have access to which will display 'permission denied'.
 Using `2>/dev/null` will remove all error messages and narrow it down specifically to the file we need.

+**_grep and it's difficulties_**
+Searching for patterns or repeats within a file.
+Additionally you can print also print the above/below and surrounding entries to provide context within the file.
+For example having many entries of the same name and lastname however by using grep to provide context, you find that it has separate contact details/email address listed above or below it etc so you can clue in that they are not double ups but in fact legitimate entries.

+using options such as `-i` will ignore upper or lowercase. `-w` will use whole word searching only and reject any variance. `-n` will provide the line number that the searched word exists. `-r` will recursively search in not only the current directory but all its child directories.

 **_Single and Double dots (. or ..) when found with `ls -a` in directory_**\
 a *single dot* represents the current working directory, and *two dots* denote the parent (higher) directory.
 So using `cd .` will not perform anything as you are currently in that directory but `cd ..` will proceed to the parent directory even when you don't normally have access.
 For example `cd . (/home/hdy/documents)` and `cd .. (/home/hdy)`

 **_Using - as a filename_** \
 is convention for a lot of programs to mean `stdin/stdout` and is not a special property of the filename. the kernel doesn't recognise `- (dash)` as special so the system calls referring to `-` as a filename will use `-` literally as a filename.
 When using `cat` on the string `-`, it treats it as a synonym for `stdin` so you need to somehow force cat to read the file as the literal name of it being `-` and one way you can do this is to prefix the filename with a path to it such as `./-` or `/home/name/-` in order for cat to read it.
 Same way if the filename clashes with the command line such as naming a file `-e` which you would normally use on some command line such as `command -e do/something/here`.
 So this work around with `cat` will be useful if you prefix the path to the filename.

+**_2>/dev/null_**
+This redirects errors into /dev/null, which is sort-of 'file' that ignores and deletes everything it receives.
+This is how you remove the errors such as permission errors from your output and left with the result that you want. `>` redirects the output of a command to wherever you want; by default it will redirect what's called `stdout` (*which is what standard console output is called*) but if you were to do that in this case you'd end up not seeing ANY results as all of the output of your command would end up being directed to /dev/null and wiped out.
+So what you do is put a `2` infront so that its `2>` which is a parameter that specifics that just the *error messages* should be redirected.